azsk/DevOpsKit-docs/14-Transition-and-Cleanup/Readme.md

   ii) Click on the file ('Remove_AzSK_Deployed_Resources.ps1') to view the contents.

-  iii) Right click on the 'Raw' icon and and select 'Save as...' to save file in your local directory.
+  iii) Right click on the 'Raw' icon and and select 'Save link as...' to save file in your local directory.

 **2. Unblock downloaded remediation script:**

 i) Unblock the content.
-Below command will help to unblock files
+Below command will help to unblock file

 ``` PowerShell
 Unblock-File -Path "<Downloaded script file path>"